spyroscvrs/FacialRecognition2/README.md

 ## Section 2 - Cluster based representations
 1) Clustering.
-a) k-means clustering is implemented.
+- k-means clustering is implemented.
-b) Agglomerative clustering is implemented.
+- Agglomerative clustering is implemented.
 2) Clustering is performed on the test data.
 A method is proposes and implemented to assign label to the cluster
 3) New representation of images is obtained using Fisher vectors
-a) Cluster centres are used as a codebook and then vectors of distances to the cluster centres as feature vectors.
+- Cluster centres are used as a codebook and then vectors of distances to the cluster centres as feature vectors.
-b) Softmax probabilities of inverse distances to cluster centres are used as the vector representation.
+- Softmax probabilities of inverse distances to cluster centres are used as the vector representation.
-c) Fisher vectors from GMM is obtained.
+- Fisher vectors from GMM is obtained.
 4) Results are reported for representations from 4.a, 4.b and 4.c.